HuizeMao/MLprojects/HandWrite_Recognition/README.md

-This ML algorithm recognises handwriting digits from 0 - 9.
+This ML algorithm uses Neural Network to recognise handwriting digits from 0 - 9.
 It prefers images with background black and digit white with size 28 * 28.

 The input data is modified from original MNIST data by rotation/reflection in order to make it look like the digit.